 5. List out your wedding essentials

 Remember that while elaborate weddings are the dream of almost every couple, not everything is essential.
-You can still have a unique, talk-of-the-town kind of wedding without going overboard.
+You can still have a unique, talk-of-the-town wedding without going overboard.
 It’s more about setting the mood than buying extravagant wedding items.

 Identify what’s most important to your wedding.
 Is it floral, food, or music?
 You can splurge in that one area and leave other frivolities out.
 Whatever you splurge on can be the highlight of the wedding.